uchicago-cs/chiwebsite/chirouter/testing.rst

 that triggers one of the ICMP responses described in that section of the assignment, you can simply use the source Ethernet address as the destination address of the reply.

-To test whether you're responding to Echo Replies correctly, just ping the router like this::
+To test whether you're responding to Echo Requests correctly, just ping the router like this::

    mininet> client1 ping -c 4 10.0.0.1